 Besides the pain, there was one other con.
 I found that after exclusively epilating my legs for some time, the Braun epilator couldn’t lift up some of my hairs because they were growing so closely to my skin, essentially stuck under the top layer of skin from wearing so many tight leggings and pants in the wintertime.

-I found that shaving occasionally in between epilating solved my ingrown hair issue since shaving is more exfoliating by nature.
+I found that shaving occasionally in between epilating solved my ingrown hair issue since shaving is more exfoliating by nature – those suffering from ingrown hair problems may want to try out an ingrown hair laser removal treatment.
 So exclusively epilating didn’t work out for me like I was planning, but I’ve now found the combination of mainly epilating and occasionally shaving to work like a charm.
 Occasionally shaving also helps me get all the “peach fuzz” type of hairs that an epilator can’t grab.

 Tip #1: Epilate in the Shower

 My number one tip is to epilate in the shower.
 Thankfully, the Braun Silk-épil 9 is waterproof, cordless, and works in the shower.
 Water is generally soothing, the droplets hitting your body are distracting from the pain, and your skin is more open from the heat.
 Start epilating once you’ve been in the warm water for at least 5 minutes.

 My other tip is to hold the skin taut.
 This mainly applies to skin that can fold and isn’t pulled tightly across harder surfaces like bones — the knees, armpits, and bikini area.

 Tip #3: Trim Hair

 Lastly, make sure your hair isn’t too short or long when you’re ready to epilate.
 I found that 3-4mm was a good length for me.
 Shorter hair lets you see the direction of growth better too, especially in the armpit area, which grows in many directions.